-We present an isotopic dilution direct injection reverse phase liquid chromatography-tandem mass spectrometry (RPLC/MS/MS) method for the simultaneous determination of 23 drugs of abuse, drug metabolites, and human use markers in municipal wastewater.
-The method places particular emphasis on cocaine; it includes eleven of its principal metabolites to facilitate assessment of routes of administration and to enhance the accuracy of estimates of cocaine consumption.
-Four opioids (6-acetylmorphine, morphine, hydrocodone, and oxycodone) are also included, along with five phenylamine drugs (amphetamine, methamphetamine, 3,4-methylenedioxy-methamphetamine, methylbenzodioxolyl-butanamine, and 3,4- methylenedioxy-N-ethylamphetamine) and two human use markers (cotinine and creatinine).
-The method is sufficiently sensitive to directly quantify 18 analytes in wastewater at concentrations less than 50 ng/L without pre-concentration.
-We have also developed a modified version of this method that incorporates solid phase extraction (SPE) to further enhance sensitivity.
-The method includes a confirmatory LC separation with 17 retention time shifts (selected by evaluating thirteen unique chromatographic phases) that has been evaluated using National Institute of Standards and Technology Standard Reference Material 1511 Multi-Drugs of Abuse in Freeze-Dried Urine.
+We present an isotopic-dilution direct injection reversed-phase liquid chromatography-tandem mass spectrometry method for the simultaneous determination of 23 drugs of abuse, drug metabolites, and human-use markers in municipal wastewater.
+The method places particular emphasis on cocaine; it includes 11 of its metabolites to facilitate assessment of routes of administration and to enhance the accuracy of estimates of cocaine consumption.
+Four opioids (6-acetylmorphine, morphine, hydrocodone, and oxycodone) are also included, along with five phenylamine drugs (amphetamine, methamphetamine, 3,4-methylenedioxy-methamphetamine, methylbenzodioxolyl-butanamine, and 3,4- methylenedioxy-N-ethylamphetamine) and two human-use markers (cotinine and creatinine).
+The method is sufficiently sensitive to directly quantify (without preconcentration) 18 analytes in wastewater at concentrations less than 50 ng/L. We also present a modified version of this method that incorporates solid-phase extraction to further enhance sensitivity.
+The method includes a confirmatory LC separation (selected by evaluating 13 unique chromatographic phases) that has been evaluated using National Institute of Standards and Technology Standard Reference Material 1511 Multi-Drugs of Abuse in Freeze-Dried Urine.
 Seven analytes (ecgonine methyl ester, ecgonine ethyl ester, anhydroecgonine methyl ester, m-hydroxybenzoylecgonine, p-hydroxybenzoyl-ecgonine, ecgonine, and anhydroecgonine) were detected for the first time in a wastewater sample.

 , , A.